alexchartier/sounder/README.txt

     and in that configuration the internal GPSDO (if present) SMA cables are unplugged.
     That way the Octoclock provides 50MHz and PPS while the internal GPSDO provides timestamps

+# Having git save your password:
+    git config credential.helper store
+    then push/pull and it will save your details

 ###############################################
 ######## Computer Deployment Checklist ########